+The location of the 12 subareas individually mapped and described in Appendix II.
 The lower boundaries of eelgrass beds could not be identified in some instances on any photographs and were estimated from bathymetry and typical depth of eelgrass growth for that area.
 These beds are listed in the results.